...................................................

 The setup below is an example of an UN-pressurized burp tank setup, which is more conventional.
 It's important to know this setup requires:

-1. In this setup, if you run a thermostat (not recommended for sandrails) in your engine you must connect the engine water heater connection (located on the thermostat housing) to the water crossover tube on top of the motor.
+1. If you run a thermostat (not recommended for sandrails) in your engine you must connect the engine water heater connection (located on the thermostat housing) to the water crossover tube on top of the motor.
 As the engine warms up this provides hot water to the thermostat, triggering the thermostat to open.

 2. If you don't run a thermostat (recommended) you can block of the water heater connection, located on the thermostat housing.
-To remove the thermostat you'll need a substitute thermostat ring to hold the thermostat gasket (washer is available from Outfront), which prevents the thermostat housing cover from leaking.
+To remove the thermostat you'll need a substitute thermostat ring to hold the thermostat gasket (available from Outfront), which prevents the thermostat housing cover from leaking.

 The above setup with an un-pressurized burp tank allows more flexibility in locating the mounting place for the burp tank.
-Sometimes the burp tank mounting placement on the chassis is a problem.
-If you have little choice on mounting your burb tank this setup may be more desirable.
-This arrangement requires a filler neck on the radiator to fill the system with coolant.
-This arrangement requires that you always fill the radiator from the RADIATOR filler cap, not the burp tank as described for a pressurized setup.
+Sometimes this is a problem in some chassis', making this setup more desirable.
+In this arrangement requires a filler neck on the radiator to fill the system with coolant.
+This arrangement requires that you always fill the radiator from the RADIATOR filler cap, not the burp tank as described above with the pressurized setup.

 Trailering your Subaru safely